deanberris/cpp-netlib-boostcon-paper/techniques/tag-metafunctions.rst

 of extension points that ensures type-safety and invariants.
 This keeps the whole extension mechanism static and yet flexible.

-The only drawback with this approach is the verbosity at which extensions and specializations are to be done which introduces additional pressure on the compiler at compile-time computations.
-Because this technique relies heavily on the C++ template mechanism, compile times may be greatly affected.
+One drawback with this approach is the verbosity at which extensions and specializations are to be done which introduces additional pressure on the compiler at compile-time computations.
+Because this technique relies heavily on the C++ template mechanism, compile times may be greatly increased.

 The potential for tag and implementation explosion is also high.
 If the implementor is not careful in controlling the number of tags and type functions